jeffbrennan/TexasPandemics/README.md

 # COVID-19 Visualizations

-Counts of cases and deaths for 5 major Texas cities, updated daily.
+Counts of cases and deaths for 5 major Texas cities, updated daily at 00:05.

 County-level data sourced from [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19)